benhamilton/benhamilton.github.io/now.md

 permalink: /now/
 ---

-Updated: 2025-10-16 from Vanuatu
+Updated: 2026-06-22 from Vanuatu

-Since September 2025, I've been consulting with [Stone Community Care](https://www.stonecca.org.au/) as their Digital Infrastructure Manager.
+Since September 2025 I've been with [Stone Community Care](https://www.stonecca.org.au/), starting as their Digital Infrastructure Manager and stepping into the CIO role in June 2026.
 Prior to that I consulted with [Evolution Marketing Services](http://evolutionmarketing.com.au/) from 2008 to 2025, which merged with [Optimate.me](https://www.optimate.me/articles/optimate-me-and-evolution-marketing-have-merged?utm_source=ben.hamilton.id.au) in November 2024.

 I've been fully remote since 2018.
 My current focus is on compliance work and implementing digital infrastructure to support State Coordinators, with ongoing CRM work and future marketing automation projects.